puntorigen/deskcloud-mcp/README.md

 This project transforms the Anthropic Computer Use demo from an experimental Streamlit interface into a scalable backend API with:

 - **Multi-Session Concurrency** - Each session gets an isolated virtual desktop
+- **Filesystem Isolation** - Each session has isolated HOME, downloads, and browser profiles (OverlayFS)
 - **MCP Server** - Connect from Cursor IDE or Claude Desktop via Model Context Protocol
 - **RESTful API** for session and message management
 - **Server-Sent Events (SSE)** for real-time agent updates